mihirs-0/synass/README.md

 ## Key Results Summary

-### Directional Efficiency Gap
+### Directional Optimization Gap

 - **Transformers (scratch)**: $\approx 1.16$ nats excess loss gap at $K=5$
 - **MLPs**: $\approx 0.22$ nats excess loss gap at $K=5$

-The Transformer gap is substantially larger, indicating architectural contribution to directional asymmetry.
+The Transformer gap is substantially larger, indicating that **directional friction is intrinsic to causal Transformer training**—persisting even when linguistic priors, token frequencies, and corpus-level temporal asymmetries are removed.

 ### Pre-training Effects

-Pre-trained initializations show **higher** excess loss than random initialization on synthetic deterministic mappings, suggesting a "plasticity tax" when adapting pre-trained representations to arbitrary mappings.
+Pre-trained initializations shift optimization behavior but do not eliminate the directional gap, suggesting that the asymmetry is not simply a consequence of pre-training data statistics.

 ### LoRA Capacity Limits

-Low-rank adaptation (LoRA) fails to converge on high-entropy inverse mappings ($B \rightarrow A$ at $K=8$), plateauing early and showing minimal progress toward the entropy floor.
+Low-rank adaptation (LoRA) encounters a sharp capacity wall on high-entropy inverse mappings ($B \to A$ at $K=8$), plateauing early and showing minimal progress toward the entropy floor.
+This indicates limited expressivity for arbitrary high-entropy mappings under rank constraints.

 ## Citation